Afroalpine vlei rat

 The afroalpine vlei rat (Otomys orestes) is a species of rodent in the family Muridae.

 It is found in the high moorlands of Kenya.

 Taxonomy

-In Musser and Carleton (2005), this species included a number of subspecies.

-Otomys thomasi (Thomas's vlei rat), which was initially described as a species by Osgood in 1910, was included under O. orestes in their work, alongside.
-However, Taylor et al. (2011) found that O. thomasi, O. zinki (Mount Kilimanjaro vlei rat) and others subspecies were distinct from O. orestes.
+Musser and Carleton (2005) included a number of asynonyms.
+Among these was Otomys thomasi (Thomas's vlei rat), which was initially described as a species by Osgood in 1910.
+However, Taylor et al. (2011) found that O. thomasi, O. zinki (Mount Kilimanjaro vlei rat) and others are distinct from O. orestes.